 This city-centric train route takes you to some of the UK’s coolest cities, with coffee shops, vintage shops, street art and quirky bars along the way.
 Start off in London and the East End’s most hipster neighbourhood – Shoreditch.
 Visit Brick Lane market, take a graffiti tour and try food from around the world at the Box Park shipping container pop-up market.

 Then catch the train south of London to Brighton (1 hour 15 mins) for a day at the seaside.
-Visit the Brighton Pavilion, shop the narrow streets of the Lanes and play the slot machines on the pier before tucking into fish and chips on the beach.
+Visit the Brighton Pavilion, browse the indie shops in the narrow streets of the Lanes and play the slot machines on the pier before tucking into fish and chips on the beach.

-Catch the train north to Manchester (4 hours).
-This north-west city famous for its football music is a great place to catch a gig or shop for vinyl and vintage fashion before a night in the Northern Quarter’s bars.
+Catch the train north to Manchester (3 hours).
+This north-west city famous for its football and music is a great place to catch a gig or shop for vinyl and vintage fashion before a night in the Northern Quarter’s bars.
 Or visit the museums and media hubs of Salford Quays.

-Then from Manchester, it’s only a 45-minute train ride to local rivals Liverpool.
+Then from Manchester, it’s only around an hour by train to local rivals Liverpool.
 Check out the exhibits at the Tate Liverpool and Merseyside Maritime Museum in the Albert Dock, or take a Beatles themed walking tour and catch the ferry across the Mersey.

 Then finally travel north-east to the West Yorkshire city of Leeds (1.5 hours).
-Discover local artworks on the Leeds Welcome Art Trail, visit the Corn Exchange for indie shops in a stunning setting, sunbathe in Roundhay Park and take a tour of Leeds’ craft breweries.
+Discover local artworks on the Leeds Welcome Art Trail, visit the Corn Exchange for boutique shops in a stunning setting, sunbathe in Roundhay Park or take a tour of Leeds’ craft breweries.

 Read the full UK cities by train itinerary